Agents (llms.txt)

 <p className="max-w-sm text-center text-foreground-secondary text-xs">

-arrives.
-A quick reload finishes before the delay, so the skeleton never
+reload finishes before the delay, so the skeleton never flashes.

 </p>